tabernacle8/EZ-Compile/README.md

     NOTE: Make sure you saved your changes in "your_code.txt" before pressing enter

-*7)* Reoeat 5-6 when you would like to re-compile changes to "your_code.txt".
+*7)* Repeat 5-6 when you would like to re-compile changes to "your_code.txt".